openebs/velero-plugin/CONTRIBUTING.md

 * If PR is fixing any issues from [github-issues](github.com/openebs/velero-plugin/issues) then you need to mention the issue number with a link in PR description. like: _fixes https://github.com/openebs/velero-plugin/issues/56_

 * If PR is for bug-fix and release branch(like v1.9.x) is created then cherry-pick for the same PR needs to be created against the release branch.
-Maintainer of the Project needs to make sure that all the bug fixes after RC release are cherry-picked to release branch.
+Maintainer of the Project needs to make sure that all the bug fixes after RC release are cherry-picked to release branch and their changelog files are created under `changelogs/v1.9.x` instead of `changelogs/unreleased`, if release branch is `v1.10.x` then this folder will be `changelogs/v1.10.x`

+## Design document
+Detailed design document for velero-plugin is available at [Google Doc](https://docs.google.com/document/d/1-4WsM0AjLORb3lTCUUGyYOY_LNdTOATFesi7kTAr7SA).

 ### For maintainers
 * We are using labeling for PR to track it more effectively.
 The following are valid labels for the PR.